artur-shaik/vim-javacomplete2/README.md

 - Provide parameters information of a method, list all overload methods;
 - Complete an incomplete word;
 - Provide a complete JAVA parser written in Vim script language;
-- Use the JVM to obtain most information;
+- Use the JVM to obtain most information.
-- JSP is supported, Builtin objects such as request, session can be recognized.

 Features borrowed and ported to vimscript from vim-javacompleteex:
 - Complete class name;